-VAT payable is included as an expense only to the extent that it is not recoverable from Her
+VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
+VAT receivable is excluded from income.

 2 ACCOUNTING STANDARDS ISSUED, NOT YET ADOPTED

 The Code of Practice on Local Authority Accounting in the United Kingdom (the Code) requires the disclosure of information relating to the expected impact of the accounting change that will be required by a new standard that has been issued but not yet adopted.
 This applies to the adoption of the following new or amended standards within the 2018/19 Code: